-If you are not a member of Engineering New Zealand, you will first need to sign up for an account to be able to access the application portal.
-You will then need to upload your credentials and go through a credential check or knowledge assessment to demonstrate you have a Washington Accord degree or can demonstrate equivalent knowledge.
+If you're not a member of Engineering New Zealand, you will first need to sign up for an account to be able to access the application portal.
+You will then need to upload your credentials and go through a credential check.

-If you already have a profile in the Members area of the Engineering New Zealand website, you will need to check and update your information.
+If you already have a profile in the member area of the Engineering New Zealand website, you'll need to check and update your information.